risingwavelabs/risingwave/docs/developer-guide.md

     - use: frontend
     - use: prometheus
     - use: grafana
+    - use: zookeeper
+      persist-data: true
+    - use: kafka
+      persist-data: true
 ```

+Note that the Kafka service depends on the ZooKeeper service.
+If you want to enable the Kafka the component, enable the ZooKeeper component first.

-Now we can run `./risedev d`.
+Now you can run `./risedev d`.
 The new dev cluster will contain components as configured in the yaml file.
 RiseDev will automatically configure the components to use the available storage service and to monitor the target.

 You may also add multiple compute nodes in the cluster.
 The `ci-3cn-1fe` config is an example.